-I am following courses on Udemy, Khan accademy and Codeschool.
+I am following courses on Udemy, Khan Academy and Coursera.

-Courses are especially important if you are approaching a new topic, you'll learn how to pronunce the new words and in which context, and if you are not native English that's another good chance to practice your listening skills.
+Courses are especially important if you are approaching a new topic, you'll learn how to use (and pronounce) new words and in which context.
+If you are not a native English speaker, like me, that is really valuable.

-Understanding new concepts not necessarily means that you are able to recall them easily.
+Recalling information is another essential aspect of learning.
+Understanding new concepts do not mean that you can recall them easily.

 To memorise important concepts and information I often use the app Anki.
-The first of this kind of program was Supermemo, that is still very popular.
+The first of this kind was Supermemo, which is still popular today.

-At first using Anki seems to be very time consuming, you have to create many flashcards with the concepts you want to memorize, but in the long term I found it very rewarding.
+At first, using Anki seems to be very time consuming, you have to create many flashcards with the concepts you want to memorize, but in the long run, I found it very rewarding.